grebtsew/FloorplanToBlender3d/README.md

 # Known Issues
 These are some known and relevant issues with the current implementation:
 * Floorplan images needs to be quite small for detections to work at this time.
-If you plan on using a large image, consider downscaling it.
+If you plan on using a large image, consider downsizing it.
 * Required programs and libraries might change in future versions, this might require some changes in this implementation for it to work.
 If you insist on not using the versions specified in Dockerfile, a coding effort might be required.

 # License